CorradoTorino/corradotorino.github.io/_posts/2020-10-14-your-words-become-your-actions.md

 | 2020 | OpenZFS file storage manager | removed unnecessary references to slavery [^20] |

 ## Is it worth it?
 I’ll be honest.
 If you ask me this question, I’m for sure biased by the education I received.
 I have a strong opinion that it is worth investing energy to have a more inclusive language.
-It is not a coincidence that I’m working in a company stating that diversity and inclusion is the engine of our innovation.
+It is not a coincidence that I’m working in a company stating that diversity and inclusion is the engine of our innovation[^21].
 Infact, I think it really helps when your personal values are aligned with the vision of the company where you dedicate your time and passion.
 So, I was more than happy to see a bold commitment to remove racially loaded worlds.
 I think that the software industry is not inclusive enough from different perspectives.
 So, it is already a good starting point having open discussions about diversity and inclusions.
 In this way, we can create awareness about a true story: nowaday racism is still a big issue and we should not forget it.
 Probably, some places suffer racism more than others.
 But we live in a globalized world and our software products are globally available.
 I also think that our language strongly influences our behaviours.
 I don’t know how true are the claims of Neuro-Linguistic Programming (NLP) stating that there is a connection between neurological processes, language and behavioral patterns.
 But, I believe in the impact created by a little big man and I really trust its worlds: